Maximize network speed with these tips

 Stop Downloading So Many Things

 You don’t have to stop completely – just don’t download everything at once.
 The reason multiple downloads bog down your overall network speed is because you have a limited supply of bandwidth.

 The total speed you pay your internet service provider for is called the bandwidth.
 It’s the maximum speed you can get at any given time.
 It doesn’t matter what you’re doing on your network or how many people are splitting the bandwidth — there’s a scarcity that you must watch out for.

 For example, if you’re watching Netflix on your TV, a YouTube video is streaming on your computer, and your four security cameras are streaming HD video and audio to a recorder, the 30 Mbps (or whatever you pay for) is split equally between everything.

 What this ultimately boils down to is slower Internet for everything.
-You can’t use all the network speed for your Netflix movie because there are other things happening on the network at the same time.
+You can’t use all the network speed for your Netflix movie because other things are happening on the network simultaneously.
 The same is true for those other tasks; the YouTube stream and cameras can’t operate at full capacity because the bandwidth is literally being cut into pieces as each device uses the network.

 Tip: Run an Internet speed test at different times of the day as you use the network differently to see just how much it varies.
 There are many reasons why a speed test may be inaccurate, so always average out multiple runs.

 Manually Limit Bandwidth